thiagowfx/thiagowfx.github.io/content/posts/2024-09-22-anki-custom-language-card-ii.md

 exactly as is.

-If you are lazy or do not recall where the umlaut falls, perhaps you would think of searchin for _uber_, however that does not work.
+If you are lazy or do not recall where the umlaut falls, perhaps you would think of searching for _uber_, however that does not work.

 To make it work, prepend `nc:` to the word.
 In this case: `nc:uber` will properly match _über_.
 NC stands for non-combining.